-Upper and lower GI [perforations, ulcers or bleeds (PUBS)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
+Upper and lower GI [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
 Patients most at risk of developing these types of GI complications with NSAIDs are the elderly, patients with CV disease, patients using concomitant glucocorticoids, antiplatelet drugs (such as aspirin) or other NSAIDs, patients using alcohol or patients with a prior history of, or active, GI disease, such as ulceration, GI bleeding or inflammatory conditions.
-Most spontaneous reports of fatal GI events have been in elderly or debilitated patients Use with Oral Anticoagulants
+Most spontaneous reports of fatal GI events have been in elderly or debilitated patients.

+Use with Oral Anticoagulants

 The concomitant use of NSAIDs with oral anticoagulants increases the risk of bleeding and should be given with caution.
 Oral anticoagulants include warfarin/coumarin-type and novel oral anticoagulants (e.g., apixaban, dabigatran, and rivaroxaban).
 In patients on concurrent therapy with warfarin or similar agents, serious bleeding events, some of them fatal, have been reported.
-Because increases in prothrombin time (INR) have been reported, anticoagulation/INR should be monitored in patients taking a warfarin/coumarin-type anticoagulant after be carefully monitored while receiving treatment with celecoxib.
-Caution should be used when initiating treatment in patients with dehydration.
-It is advisable to rehydrate patients first and then start therapy with celecoxib.
+Because increases in prothrombin time (INR) have been reported, anticoagulation/INR should be monitored in patients taking a warfarin/coumarin-type anticoagulant after initiating treatment with celecoxib or changing the dose (see section 4.5).